Microsoft Surface Book Review

 The Microsoft Surface Book packs some of the best premium laptop features and components including new Intel processors and optional Nvidia graphics into a smart slim body, with the added feature of a detachable screen.

-PROS: Versatile detachable-hybrid design.
-Light and comfortable to use in Tablet mode.
-Constructed of premium materials.
-Brilliant 3,000-by-2,000-pixel display.
+- Light and comfortable to use in Tablet mode

 For a moment we thought Microsoft will never make its own PC, and even when they started with a lofty promise that its Surface tablet will replace your laptop; we were all skeptical about it three years ago.
 In 2015, it seems like the formula finally clicked with the release of the Microsoft Surface Pro 4 (we reviewed it earlier) to succeed last year’s Surface Pro 3 with a revamped designed and future-looking specs.
 As a lesson to veteran computer manufacturers on how hybrids should be made, the Microsoft Surface Book takes a unique spin over the design we’ve always seen, and it is the first laptop that boldly doubles as a part-time tablet.
 Here we’re looking at an innovative design, a bigger beautiful display, married with class-leading performance and more than 15 hours of battery life that are well worth earning the Surface Book a nod as our first Editors’ Choice award for high-end detachable-hybrid tablets.